Render and Parse

 having to remember which textual data type is best used with which data

 type.
-This article focuses on the Render
+This article focuses on the Render and

-type classes.
+Parse type classes.

 As a minimal example, this article makes use of the following type.

-is defined using newtype
+Name is defined using newtype with an

-underlying type of Text
+underlying type of Text.

 module Example.Name where